Gijsreyn/learn-dsc/content/docs/initiate/level-3-the-input-output-and-manifest.md

 1. The executable that will be called: `registry`
 2. The arguments that are passed along: `config get`
-3. The input option that is mandatory: `--input`
+3. The input argument that is mandatory: `--input`

 To make this example a little bit more clearer, you can literally run the `registry` executable using the following command: